Part 3 of 6 of our Organizational Resilience Series

 Tools for individuals:

-If you’re uncertain about the future, create a plan for each possible scenario to boost your certainty about what might happen (learn more about Scenario Planning here).
+- If you’re uncertain about the future, create a plan for each possible scenario to boost your certainty about what might happen.
 Bonus: Based on the available information, identify the likelihood of each scenario!

 Tools for Managers:

-Recognize employees who solve problems and make decisions when things are unclear to encourage adaptivity and bump up tolerance.
+- Recognize employees who solve problems and make decisions when things are unclear to encourage adaptability and bump up tolerance.

 Source: Mallak, L. (1998).
 Putting organizational resilience to work.
 INDUSTRIAL MANAGEMENT-CHICAGO THEN ATLANTA-, 8-13.